United States Regiments & BatteriesNew York – InfantryCavalryArtillery

 Battle of Gettysburg

-The 10th New York was commanded by Major George F. Hopper.
+The 10th New York Infantry Battalion was commanded by Major George F. Hopper.
 It consisted of four companies, A-D. Of the 98 men it brought to the field, Privates John McCormick and David McGill were killed and Lieutenant Bernard Brady and Privates Samuel Talbot and Patrick Wilson were wounded.

 Held this position with 8 officers and 90 enlisted men as provost guard Hay’s division during Pickett’s Charge July 3, 1863.